 Other tips for IT professionals are located at:

-- Tap Connections on the Home screen, then tap Network.
+- Tap Connections on the Home screen (LabQuest 2) or Settings screen (LabQuest 3), then tap the Network icon in the upper right corner of the screen.
 Enable the Wi-Fi radio.
 A Network Configuration dialog box is displayed listing any networks that LabQuest sees, as well as an option to Create Network.
 You may need to scroll down to see this option.

 - Tap Create Network.